 I do not recommend buying survival food kits from 4Patriots.
 I have to hand it to them, they do have convincing commercials, but that doesn’t mean they’re the best option on the market.

-If you’re looking for a low cost survival food kit, I’d highly recommend ordering from My Patriot Supply directly.
-They ship quickly, have excellent packaging and their food is tasty.
-I’m not saying it’s grandma’s home cooking, but it is better than most the prepared or boxed food options at the grocery store (ie. Kraft Mac & Cheese or Chef Boyardee).
+If you’re looking for a low-cost survival food kit, I’d highly recommend ordering from My Patriot Supply instead.
+They ship quickly, have excellent packaging, and their food is tasty.
+I’m not saying it’s grandma’s home cooking, but it is better than most of the prepared or boxed food options at the grocery store (ie. Kraft Mac & Cheese or Chef Boyardee).